R-s0n/AppSec-Labs/node/debug.md

 5. In VS Code, select the 'Run and Debug' icon of the left side of the GUI:

-6. Select 'create a launch.json file'
+6. Click the 'create a launch.json file' link and select 'Node.js':

+7. Click the green play button to run the application w/ debugging: